 Market data is obtained for comparable positions in which each of our executive officer serves.
-Due to their broad and varying scope of responsibilities, fiscal 2011 market data obtained for Messrs.
+Due to their broad and varying scope of responsibilities, fiscal 2012 market data obtained for Messrs.
 Ramstad and Drazan did not fully represent the scope of their respective positions.
 Mr. Ramstad has responsibility for both the human resources and business development functions.
 When evaluating the appropriate market data for Mr. Ramstad, we determined that within the Towers Watson Compensation Data Bank, the "top human resources executive" most closely matched Mr. Ramstad's duties and responsibilities; therefore, market data was obtained for that position.
 The fact that the market data reflected only a portion of Mr. Ramstad's duties and responsibilities was considered by the Committee when evaluating and determining Mr. Ramstad's compensation.
-Mr. Drazan is our Chief Information Officer and, during fiscal 2011, had three divisions reporting directly to him, which included our Exmark, Micro Irrigation and Sitework Systems divisions.
-There were two positions within the Towers Watson Compensation Data Bank that reflected Mr. Drazan's responsibilities, which included a "chief information officer" and a "multi-profit center executive", and both sets of market data were considered by the Committee when evaluating and determining Mr. Drazan's compensation.
+At the beginning of fiscal 2012, Mr. Drazan was our Vice President, Contractor Businesses and Chief Information Officer.
+In that role, he had three divisions reporting directly to him, which included our Exmark, Micro Irrigation and Sitework Systems divisions.
+There were two positions within the Towers Watson Compensation Data Bank that reflected Mr. Drazan's responsibilities, which included a "chief information officer" and a "multi-profit center executive", and both sets of market data were considered by the Committee when evaluating and determining Mr. Drazan's compensation for fiscal 2012.
+In March 2012, Mr. Drazan was appointed to the position of Vice President, Global Micro Irrigation Business.
+No changes were made to Mr. Drazan's compensation during fiscal 2012 as a result of his new position.
+Market data for Mr. Drazan's new position was, however, evaluated when assessing and determining Mr. Drazan's compensation for fiscal 2013.

 Elements of Our Executive Compensation Program.
-During fiscal 2011, our executive compensation program consisted of the following key elements: base salary, annual cash incentive, long-term incentives, health and welfare benefits, retirement plans and perquisites.
-The following table provides some of the key characteristics of and purpose for each element along with some key actions taken during fiscal 2011.
+During fiscal 2012, our executive compensation program consisted of the following key elements: base salary, annual cash incentive, long-term incentives, health and welfare benefits, retirement plans and perquisites.
+The following table provides some of the key characteristics of and purpose for each element along with some key actions taken during fiscal 2012.